deepdrive/deepdrive-sim/README.md

 - Clone the Allegorithmic version of Unreal with the Substance plugin <kbd>4.14.0.17</kbd>:
 ```
 git clone git@github.com:Allegorithmic/UnrealEngine --branch 4.14.0.17
-# or if you are using https:
+# or if you are using http:
 # git clone https://github.com/Allegorithmic/UnrealEngine --branch 4.14.0.17
 ```